JanisLeja96/VirtualWallet/README.md

 When a user deletes a transaction, their ID is put into the "hidden_for" field of the Transaction entry.
 I would like to figure out a better way of doing this.

-### Add confirmation prompts

-I would like to add confirmation prompts for actions such as deleting a wallet or transaction.